-(1) Any person who has been finally convicted of a state or federal felony shall not be eligible to petition for or serve in any elective or appointive office or position under the city.

-(2) Any mayor who has been finally convicted of a state or federal felony shall be deemed to have vacated said office and shall be disqualified from serving in any other elective or appointive office or position under the city.
+- (1) Any person who has been finally convicted The impact of a final state or federal felony shall not be eligible conviction on the convicted person's eligibility to petition for or serve in any elective or appointive the office or position under the city. - (1) Anyof mayor who has been finally convicted of shall be in accordance with Section 9-15 (a) of this charter. - (1)(2) The impact of a final state or federal felony shall be deemed to have vacated said office and shall be disqualified from conviction on a person serving in any other elective or appointive office or position under the citythe office of mayor shall be in accordance with Section 9-15 (b) of this charter.